 The highlights of this Penang itinerary 3 days are:

-- Exploring the historic centres of George Town
+- Exploring the historic centre of George Town

 - Visiting the best temples